expo/fyi/expo-extension-migration.md

 > TL;DR: Starting in Expo SDK 40, the `.expo.js` extension is deprecated in favor of optional imports.

+Files with the `.expo.*` extension will no longer be used in SDK 41+, and the `EXPO_TARGET` environment variable is deprecated.

 ## Background

 In the past, it was impossible to import files that didn't exist using the Metro bundler.
 Even if you wrapped a require statement in a try/catch, Metro would just fail to bundle instead of throwing.
 We've upstreamed a fix in SDK 40+ which correctly throws an error: